deliverystack/jpw3gen/README.md

 - confirm nav sort sorts by nav title when present, not file name, etc.
 - navigation sorting seems to not work, for example articles/2025/May
 - Storing the entire nav in every HTML file requires too much generation and makes the files to big and slow.
-- Link to non-existent  should only report local files (articles/2025/December/li-hist.md)